-Barefield has also devoted herself to producing, promoting, and presenting hundreds of concerts and musical experiences both locally and internationally with her husband, jazz guitarist composer A. Spencer Barefield.
-Highlights include the 1979-1992 "Creative Music at the DIA" series at the Detroit Institute of Arts, Day of Discovery concerts at the Detroit Jazz Festival, and the 10-year Palmer Woods Music in Homes concerts in Detroit mansions and historic homes.
-This has given her a unique opportunity to intimately document and know the gifted musicians she photographs.
+Barefield has devoted herself to producing, promoting, and presenting hundreds of concerts and musical experiences both in Detroit and internationally with her husband, jazz guitarist composer A. Spencer Barefield for more than 40 years, including the 13-year award-winning series at the Detroit Institute of Arts from 1979-1992 entitled Creative Music at the DIA; the Day of Discovery performances at the Detroit Jazz Festival in the 1990s;

 Barefield’s work is presently in the permanent collections of the Detroit Public Library E. Azalia Hackley Archive, the Greystone International Jazz Museum Archives, Rosetta Reitz Papers at the Duke University Library, and in many private collections.
-Her photographs are included in the current exhibit "Sonic Rebellion: Music as Resistance" at MOCAD (Museum of Contemporary Art Detroit ) and ArtPrize 9 at the Grand Rapids African American Museum.

 In 1979, she was awarded a grant from the Michigan Council for the Arts with support from the Jazz Research Institute and the E. Azalia Hackley Collection/Detroit Public Library to create a book of her photographs and worked with author Herb Boyd to write the narrative.
 Now, after 40 years, she is re-releasing the book, JazzSpace Detroit, with a new introduction by Boyd.
 In 2021, she will release a sequel with 40-plus more years of photographs.